EtherealEmil/UsualScrap/README.md

 The Candy Dispenser is a melee weapon that does 2x damage and will rarely drop a piece of candy when swinging it (1/25 chance each swing).

+- The candy dropped by the dispenser is worth 10 (It looks blank on clients but is still worth ten, I will fix this eventually) and can be eaten to heal you while also giving you a very minor speed boost.
+- The candy dispenser dropping candy is disabled in orbit and on moons that have no time cycle like the company building.

 </details>

 <details>